-The WIC has focused initial efforts on job placement and training strategies targeting the hospitality industry, which serve both job seekers and businesses.
-Based on conversations with employers and training providers and an analysis of labor market data, the WIC is implementing this component of the workforce intermediary strategy in two distinct phases – a job placement phase and a training phase.
+The WIC supports job placement and training strategies targeting the hospitality industry, which serve both job seekers and businesses.
+Based on ongoing feedback from industry stakeholders and analyses of labor market data, the WIC is increasing the capacity of training providers that offer industry-specific credentials and partnering with other public sector stakeholders to align services with industry needs.

 Construction Sector Strategy

 Request for Applications (RFA) for Workforce Intermediary Services

-The WIC anticipates awarding several grants for various workforce intermediary-related services in both the hospitality and construction industries.
+The WIC has awarded several grants for various workforce intermediary-related services; and additional opportunities may be forthcoming.

 The following RFAs are currently active: